Self Employed Carpenter

 "Me too!" he said, then added, "I'm glad you were there, Matt."

-The next day, Steve, Jack, Mark, and Jay and I decided to drive to Dot's cafeteria for lunch.
-We got our food and sat down at a round table that was big enough for the five of us.
-Once we were settled, Steve suddenly said, "What do you guys have planned for life after this job is over?"
-We all looked at each other wondering why he had asked that question.
+The next day, Steve, Jack, Mark, Jay, and I drove to Dot's cafeteria for lunch.
+We got our food and sat at a round table big enough for the five of us.
+Once we were all seated, Steve suddenly said, "What do you guys have planned for life after this job is over?"
+We all looked at each other, wondering why he had asked that question.
 Then, Steve dropped his bomb.

 "I'm planning to move my family back to Wisconsin."